Enome/jungles/auth-persona/README.md

 This will redirect to the /login if session.user is undefined and the user visits /admin*.
 If you need multiple urls you can pass an array.

+## Warning

+This module only does authentication you should still do authorization on logged in users.
+Check Jungles Auth Simple for an example.

 ## Test

 mocha.js and should.js is needed.